DFE-Digital/claim-additional-payments-for-teaching/docs/CAPT-3872-infra-staging-test-change.md

 ```
 ---

-### Feedback
+### Feedback notes

 - We're not really using test because it's in the production pipeline and whatever we deploy there also has to be deployed to production.
 - It has the integrations we actually want to use but due to the previous point it's awkward.
 - Ideally Test should be our "3930" Review App, but we didn't want the integrations, testing with preprod OL, TRS is a pain for everyday business review and we prefer bypass and stubs.
-- "3930" we always wanted it to have the lastest version, same as production.
+- "3930" we always wanted it to have the latest version, same as production.
 - Have a long-running "3930" isn't ideal:
     - it can get closed changing the URL
     - malware scanning needs reprovisioning by DevOps
     - review apps are stopped after a few days and need "touching" to re-deploy them.

+---

+## What we can't do currently:

+- Testing integrations without deploying to Production
+    - Because deploying to Test which auto-deploys to Production
+- Have an up-to-date Review App that has no integrations to quickly test
+- Have an environment we can easily freeze for penetration/application/load testing without preventing deployments to production

+---

+## What we need:

+- Be able to do end-to-end testing with integrations without affecting Production
+- Devs to be able to manually freeze and configure deployment for developing against third party integrations without affecting Production
+- Have a "Review App" that has the latest for ease of testing without integrations like OL

 ---